develevate1/Frontend-Mentor-Calculator-App-Built-with-JavaScript-/README.md

 ## The Challenge

-- The challenge is to build out this pricing component and get it looking as close to the design as possible.
+- Your challenge is to build out this calculator app and get it looking as close to the design as possible..
 - Users should be able to:
-    - View the optimal layout for the site depending on their device's screen size
+    - See the size of the elements adjust based on their device's screen size
-    - Control the toggle with both their mouse/trackpad and their keyboard
+    - Perform mathematical operations like addition, subtraction, multiplication, and division
-    - See hover states for all interactive elements on the page
+    - Adjust the color theme based on their preference

 <br>